panga/hammock-jpms/README.md

 The stack uses Weld 3 for CDI, RestEasy 3.5 for JAX-RS and Johnzon 1.1 for JSON

-The total size of this example application is around `12mb` and the full Docker image is only `58mb`!
+The total size of this example application is around `12mb` and the full Docker image is only `55mb`!

-_Note: Tested with Java 10.0.1_
+_Note: Tested with JDK 11-ea+23_

 ## How To

 ### Package and generate `target/modules` folder (weld profile)

 `mvn clean package`

-_Note: Need to build Weld 3.0.5-SNAPSHOT locally first because of https://issues.jboss.org/browse/WELD-2435 or choose OpenWebBeans profile._

 ### Package and generate `docker image` (docker + weld profiles)